caiogomesdev/simple_python_mysql_crud/README.md

-# Simple aplication CRUD using Python and Mysqldb
+# Simple application CRUD using Python and Mysqldb